harrycresswell/harry/content/articles/annual-review-2019.md

 ### The power of inversion

 [Inversion](https://fs.blog/2013/10/inversion/) is a powerful mental model which I’ve begun using more consciously.
 The idea is you turn a problem on its head, start with the desired outcome and work backwards to find the solution.

-It’s a great way to remove obstacles which may be standing in the way and avoid obvious stupid mistakes.
+This is a great way to remove obstacles which may be standing in the way, and avoid obvious stupid mistakes.
 Often it starts with the simple question – ”what is my goal?”
 Then, consider the question - “what is preventing me from achieving this goal?”.

-Thinking about what you want to avoid can be more effective at making progress than simply asking asking yourself – “what can I do to solve this problem?”
+Thinking about what you want to avoid can be more effective for making progress than simply asking asking yourself – “what can I do to solve this problem?”

 ### You are what you eat

 It’s been a long time since my body has felt as good as it has this year.
 I’ve spent a lot of time on my health and my diet and I’ve finally started to master what I need to put into my body and how to look after it properly.

 For me, much of this is based on the gut.
-IBS has plagued me for years, but since discovering the power of fermented foods by reading [Gut](https://www.goodreads.com/book/show/23013953-gut?from_search=true&qid=mVZRHNHpBT&rank=5) and [Cultured Food for Health](https://www.goodreads.com/book/show/24886264-cultured-food-for-health?ac=1&from_search=true&qid=FT9nTVtfqm&rank=2) I’ve started to get a hold of these issue.
+IBS has plagued me for years, but since discovering the power of fermented foods, by reading [Gut](https://www.goodreads.com/book/show/23013953-gut?from_search=true&qid=mVZRHNHpBT&rank=5) and [Cultured Food for Health](https://www.goodreads.com/book/show/24886264-cultured-food-for-health?ac=1&from_search=true&qid=FT9nTVtfqm&rank=2), I’ve started to get a hold of these issue.

 The 3 K’s (as I like to call them) – Kimchi, Kombucha and Kefir – have been a real game changer.
 And whilst this might not work for everyone they’ve certainly helped me.
 I only wish I’d discovered this stuff sooner.

 In 2020 I’d like to spend more time learning about fermentation and giving it a go myself.

 ## 2019 in numbers